 Between 1661-1663 the church finally received repairs including rearranging of the bones and an original Gothic star-shaped vault from the upper chapel was replaced.

-The major reconstruction of the monastery began in the Baroque period in the early 18th century.
-The reconstruction was entrusted to Jan Blažej Santini – Aichel, who rebuilt the Cathedral of the Assumption and the Church of All Saints with the Ossuary in Baroque Gothic style.
+The major repair of the monastery began in the Baroque period in the early 18th century.
+The repair was entrusted to Jan Blažej Santini – Aichel, who rebuilt the Cathedral of the Assumption and the Church of All Saints with the Ossuary in Baroque Gothic style.

 Santini is also considered to be the architect of the basic concepts of skeletal decorations according to the Baroque piety and principles of the Baroque aesthetics.
 There are liturgical symbols of cups and monstrances in the niches, garlands of bones, Baroque angelic heads and the pinnacles-shaped candleholders from 1742 symbolize the eternal light.